Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 As a result, once a proper Erlang version is available, the `Ceylan-Myriad repository <https://github.com/Olivier-Boudeville/Ceylan-Myriad>`_ should be cloned and built, before doing the same with the `Ceylan-WOOPER repository <https://github.com/Olivier-Boudeville/Ceylan-WOOPER>`_, like in:

-.. # WOOPER knows this package as the 'Common' layer:
-   $ ln -s Ceylan-Myriad common

 .. code:: bash